Research-Based

 SUPERHUMAN Pre-Workout supplement facts and bottle

-With SUPERHUMAN Pre-Workout, the ingredients are broken up into five different blends — similar to the five pillars detailed above.
-Here’s a quick breakdown of each blend:
+SUPERHUMAN Pre-Workout organizes ingredients into five distinct blends — mirroring the five pillars detailed above.
+Here’s each blend breakdown:

 • Energy & Focus Matrix: Caffeine Anhydrous, Infinergy Dicaffeine Malate, N-Methyl-Tyramine HCl, and Theobromine